How to Make Centipede Grass Thicker and Fuller

 6. Apply fertilizers

 Though centipede grass doesn’t require frequent fertilization to grow thicker and healthier, minimal amounts of less than 2 pounds of actual nitrogen per 1000 square feet per year can be applied to boost its health.
-2 pounds is more appropriate if your soil is sandy but if it’s clay, add lower amounts.
+2 pounds is more appropriate if your soil is sandy, but if it’s clay, add lower amounts.

 Be careful not to add more than 2 lbs of fertilizer because it will cause brown patches of burnt grass on your lawn, thatch build-up, and make centipede grass more vulnerable to disease.
 High phosphorus levels also reduce iron available in the soil, causing yellowing grass blades.

-Always do a comprehensive soil analysis to determine pH and nutrients lacking before adding any fertilizer to the lawn.
+Always do a comprehensive soil analysis to determine the pH and nutrients lacking before adding any fertilizer to the lawn.
 Fertilizers with NPK ratios of 18-0-18, 15-0-15, and 16-4-8 are the most appropriate for use on centipede grass lawns with inadequate phosphorus.
 The Anderson PGF Complete Fertilizer is a good lawn food with an NPK ratio of 16-4-8.

 Don’t add any nitrogen fertilizer in March through May, but add iron fertilizer if the turf appears yellow.
 Iron sulfate and iron chelates are examples of iron-rich fertilizers to add to centipedegrass lawns with iron deficiency.

-Three weeks after the grass greens up in June, apply a 0.5 pound of nitrogen fertilizer per 1000 square feet.
+Three weeks after the grass greens up in June, apply 0.5 pound of nitrogen fertilizer per 1000 square feet.

-As the growing season continues, add another 0.25 to 0.75 pounds of actual nitrogen slow release fertilizer per 1000 square feet of centipede lawn between June and July.
+As the growing season continues, add another 0.25 to 0.75 pounds of actual nitrogen slow-release fertilizer per 1000 square feet of centipede lawn between June and July.
 I recommend using Milorganite Lawn Fertilizer as it is organic and releases nitrogen slowly.
 If the soil test detected lower than 5.0 pH level, add lime to the soil.

 However, if the pH is higher than 6.0, add sulfur to lower it, and temperatures must be below 75oF during application.
 Phosphorus fertilizer should not be applied during the growing season unless a soil test detects its deficiency in the soil.